JayAllanBaker/HTCompliance/replit.md

 **Server Framework**: Express.js with TypeScript running in ESM mode, providing a lightweight and flexible API layer.

 **Authentication**: Passport.js with local strategy using scrypt for password hashing.
-Sessions are persisted to PostgreSQL using connect-pg-simple.
+Session storage is environment-aware: MemoryStore for Neon (Replit), PostgreSQL sessions for Docker.
 The system supports role-based access control (admin/user roles).

-**Database Layer**: Drizzle ORM with the Neon serverless PostgreSQL driver.
+**Database Layer**: Drizzle ORM with dual database support - Neon serverless driver for Replit, standard PostgreSQL driver for Docker.
 The schema-first approach uses Drizzle Kit for migrations stored in the `/migrations` directory.

 **API Design**: RESTful endpoints organized by resource (customers, contracts, compliance-items, billable-events, evidence, audit-log).
 All mutations create audit log entries for compliance tracking.